All Episodes

 Cultural evolution 2016, the National Football League.

-Nah, five kids, four women, the women knew going in.
+Nah, five kids, four women.

-It's gonna have a lot of women.
+He's going to have a lot of women.

 They take what they can get.

-Except in those cases, you never know who the father is.
+It's kind of like dating a rock star, except in those cases, you never know who the father is.

-Well, not never, but I mean it's oftentimes not till later.
+Well, not never, but I mean, it's oftentimes, not till later.

 Now I shot an 80.